hu-ng/matching/README.md

 ## Genetic-matching:

 Considered to be the most "advanced" of the matching family, genetic matching uses a genetic algorithm to decide the "weights" for variables being used to match on, with the assumption that variables do not have the same importance.
 Using genetic matching, the similarity between treatment and control groups were much higher, but even with a good match, the treatment effect was statistically insignificant.

-In my code, matching was done using the `Matching` library, with heavy use of `GenMatch()` to find the weights for genetic matching, `Match()` to choose treatment-control pairs, and `MatchBalance()` to quantify the similarity between the selected groups.

 # Instructions: